Noaaan/MythicMetals/PATCHNOTES.md

 # 0.9.9
+### Note!
+You will need to download Alloy Forgery in order to use Mythic Metals!
+Link: https://www.curseforge.com/minecraft/mc-mods/alloy-forgery

 Added new anvils!
 These can be made from a selection of the metals, and will not break!
 Added new chains!
 These can be crafted from a selection of metals and nuggets.
 Added a new material: Hallowed.
 Made from the hallowed ores (adamantite, mythril and orichalcum).
 Unembedded PigLib.
 You will now have to install it manually, to prevent version issues.
-Added a new library: EnchantGiver.
+Added two new libraries: EnchantGiver and Alloy Forgery.
-This lets me add innate enchantments to aquarium and prometheum.
+EnchantGiver lets me add innate enchantments to aquarium and prometheum.
 They can be overridden with higher enchantments, but will not disappear even if a grindstone is used.
+Alloy Forgery is a new mod that lets you build a multiblock alloy smelter.
+This smeltery replaces the old alloy system, making alloy smelting require lava and different tiers of smelters (currently only 2 tiers are in place, with nothing more planned).
 Added experimental BYG, Terrestria and Traverse support!
 You will now find biome specific ores such as Starrite in their biomes.
 Squashed a couple of bugs related to Harvest Scythes and Charm.
 Removed Lutetium, as it only served as a worse silver alternative.